Jsebas0721/car-finder-app/README.md

 $ rails s
 ```
 7. Start the Apllication:

-  7.1 Open a new terminal in your machine
+  -Open a new terminal in your machine
-  7.2 Navigate to the Repository folder using the **cd** command.
+  -Navigate to the Repository folder using the **cd** command.
-  7.3 Run the following command:
+  -Run the following command:
 ```
 $ npm start --prefix client
 ```